Azure/azure-powershell-migration/README.md

-# Az.Tools.Migration
+# AzureRM to Az Migration

+Effortlessly migrate your PowerShell scripts from AzureRM to the [Az PowerShell module](https://docs.microsoft.com/powershell/azure/install-az-ps).

-Az.Tools.Migration is a PowerShell module for automatically upgrading your PowerShell scripts and script modules from AzureRM to the Az PowerShell module.
+This repository includes a PowerShell module and a VSCode extension to automate the migration of your PowerShell scripts and modules from AzureRM to the Az PowerShell module.

+## Repository Structure

+* common
+  * Resources shared by the PowerShell module and the VSCode extension.
+  * Script samples used for testing purposes.

+* docs
+  * Quick starts and additional documentation.

+* powershell-module
+  * Code for the Az.Tools.Migration PowerShell module.

+* vscode-extension
+  * Code for the VSCode extension.

+The current version of the migration toolkit is aimed at AzureRM to Az migration.
+We are considering adding the additional capability to migrate between Az versions.

+## Feedback

+We welcome issues and PRs.
+Feel free to open issues for suggestions of new features.

 ## Contributing